 - 1 large boiled potato, peeled and chopped

-- 1 tbsp finely chopped raw mango (optional)
+- 1 tablespoon finely chopped raw mango (optional)

-- 2 or 2.5 tbsp masala chana dal or roasted chana dal
+- 2 or 2.5 tablespoon masala chana dal or roasted chana dal

 - 2-3 broken papdis

 - Take all the ingredients, except the garnish ingredients in a large bowl.

 - Stir briskly.

 - Squeeze the lemon juice and give a final stir.

 - Garnish with sev, coriander leaves and serve with papdis.

 - The sukha bhel has to be served as well as eaten immediately.
 Otherwise, the puffed rice becomes soft and you won't get the crisp, crunchy texture as well as taste.
 If the puffed rice becomes soft, then the bhel is not enjoyed.